The Brighton to Portsmouth line of the LBSCR: Arundel and Littlehampton

-The Littlehampton branch had been authorised as part of the Mid-Sussex Junction line Act, and it opened on 17 August 1863.
+The Littlehampton branch had been authorised as part of the London, Brighton and South Coast Railway Act 1860 (23 & 24 Vict. c. clxxi), and it opened on 17 August 1863.
 It had a junction at Ford Junction station; the station had formerly been known as Arundel, but on 3 August 1863, when the Mid-Sussex Junction line opened with a new Arundel station, the old one was renamed Ford Junction (later altered to Ford).

 For the time being the junction for Littlehampton was aligned for direct running from the Chichester direction, and this meant that traffic from the London direction, and from Brighton, could not run directly to the branch.
 In 1866 powers had been obtained to build a direct connection from the Arundel direction towards Littlehampton, but the Board of Trade objected to its actual construction, as it would have involved a flat crossing of the Brighton main line eastward.
 A spur leading from Littlehampton towards Brighton was also authorised, but not constructed.
 In 1876 powers were obtained to make the junctions, by realigning the eastward main line some distance to the north, to enable it to join the Arundel line north of the convergence of the Littlehampton line.
 By that means the flat crossing could be avoided, and trains approaching both from Brighton and from Arundel could run directly to Littlehampton.
 The westward spur towards Ford was unaffected.

 The commissioning of these arrangements was much delayed.
 The relocation of the main line was opened on 28 September 1885, although the telegraph pole route remained in situ on the old formation.
 The east curve from the Littlehampton line – the whole point of the construction – opened on 1 January 1887.

 For a while Littlehampton had been developed by the LBSCR as a port for shipping to Saint-Malo, in 1867, and Jersey and Honfleur in 1870.